Christina Hammer: Personal life

-Hammer has lived in Dortmund, Germany since 2009.
+Hammer has lived in Dortmund, Germany, since 2009.
 In July 2012, Hammer received her certificate of having passed her Abitur, which allowed her to study sports science at the University of Applied Management in Unna.
 While in her sixth-semester at the University of Hagen, in 2016, she stated she makes a great effort to complete her studies while boxing.
 She is a brand ambassador for the underwear line Anita, for which she occasionally models, while also being a part of Movement130, which encourages females of all shapes, sizes, and lifestyles to embrace their own distinctive beauty.
+In 2017 Christina Hammer and SOFTSWISS launch an iGaming service in partnership with WBC.
 Hammer is a patron of Vive Žene, a facility for refugees, threatened girls, and young women at the Ossenbrink in Herdecke, with the Dortmund Equality Office suggesting that "a female boxer is just right to express power and power."
 While becoming the first female boxer to own an online casino, she donates 5% of her online casino income to World Boxing Cares and to the Jose Sulaiman Relief Fund for needy boxers, to which she became a WBC Ambassador, whereby she stated: "My Casino will use its popularity also as a platform for good works.
 I am very impressed with WBC Cares and their work for global good, particularly children [...] it's my privilege to give back."